maxxfrazer/Agora-Token-Swift/README.md

     // Construct the GET request
-    let task = URLSession.shared.dataTask(with: request) { data, response, err in defer {
+    let task = URLSession.shared.dataTask(with: request) { data, response, err in
+        // defer tells the function to run this when the method returns or otherwise finishes defer {
             // Signal that the request has completed semaphore.signal()